Ukraine: Russia said to be using more deadly weapons in war

 GOVERNOR: FLAMETHROWERS USED IN LUHANSK

-A Ukrainian governor accused Russia of using incendiary weapons in the village of Vrubivka in Ukraine’s eastern Luhansk province, southwest of the fiercely contested cities of Sievierodonetsk and Lysychansk.
+A Ukrainian governor accused Russia of using incendiary weapons in a village in Ukraine’s eastern Luhansk province, southwest of the fiercely contested cities of Sievierodonetsk and Lysychansk.

-While the use of flamethrowers on the battlefield is legal, Serhii Haidai, governor of Luhansk province, alleged the attacks overnight caused widespread damage to civilian facilities.
+While the use of flamethrowers on the battlefield is legal, Serhii Haidai, governor of Luhansk province, alleged the overnight attacks in Vrubivka caused widespread damage to civilian facilities and an unknown number of victims.

 Sievierodonetsk and neighboring Lysychansk are the last major areas of Luhansk province remaining under Ukrainian control.
-Haidai said the Russians were destroying critical industrial facilities, including railway depots, a brick factory and a glass factory.
+Haidai said the Russians destroyed railway depots, a brick factory and a glass factory.

+The Ukrainian army said Saturday that Russian forces also were to launch an offensive on the Donetsk province city of Sloviansk.
+Donetsk and Luhansk together make up the Donbas,

+Moscow-backed rebels have controlled self-proclaimed republics in both provinces since 2014, and Russia is trying to seize the territory still in Ukrainian hands.

 ZELENSKYY SEEKS MORE EU SANCTIONS ON RUSSIA